 Part of the assessment should take the form of an observational/written task; an example of how the task should be set out is given below.
 The details need to be supplied by candidates.
-A sample of Analysing and Improving Tasks must be submitted for external moderation.
+A sample of at least 5 Analysing and Improving Tasks must be submitted for external moderation.